alemosie/alemosie.github.io/events/2-euro-sale.md

 title: €2 Sale
 date: 2025-02-16
 page-image: /assets/images/events/2-euro-sale.jpg
 description: Come buy, sell, and donate baby clothes, toys, and books with other neighborhood parents.
-No Vinted hassle required!
+No WhatsApp or Vinted hassle required!
 All items are less than €10, with most items priced €2 and under.

 location-name: Buurtsalon Jeltje in Oud West
 location-address: Eerste Helmersstraat 106N, 1054 EG Amsterdam